ItsNotGoodName/smtpbridge/README.md

 # smtpbridge

-SMTP server that bridges email to messaging services.
+SMTP server that bridges email to other messaging services.

 Do not expose this to the Internet, this is only intended to be used on a local network.